Table of Contents

-Observing the process will also make your progress more visable, which will motivate you to continue.
+Observing the process will also make your progress more visible, which will motivate you to continue.

 Aside from planning, you’ll only be able to complete your personal growth project if you take the requisite steps to complete it.

-A football player perfects his skills through constant practise, not just thinking about the training.
+A football player perfects his skills through constant practice, not just thinking about the training.

 Our parents fulfill their role in raising their children by taking care of them every single day, not just reading parenting magazines and blogs!